Cannabis Use in Adults: Information for Primary Care

-- Most patients do not present to their primary care physicians office in acute marijuana intoxication and often times the signs/symptoms of cannabis withdrawal are missed if physicians do not enquire about past cannabis use
+Most patients do not present to their primary care physicians office in acute cannabis intoxication and often times the signs/symptoms of cannabis withdrawal are missed if physicians do not enquire about past cannabis use.

 - Frequent respiratory problems unexplained by other causes